 The Rural Network for Northern Ireland aims to enhance networking amongst farmers, rural dwellers and businesses, researchers, environmentalists and other rural bodies and organisations.
 It aims to achieve this through:

 Membership of the Rural Network is free and open to anyone who wishes to become involved in rural development.
 Click to find out about membership benefits and SIGN UP for free.

-A mixed Network Support Unit (NSU) has been put in place by the Department of Agriculture, Environment and Rural Affairs (DAERA) to provide the structure needed for running the Network and its activities.
-A mixed NSU brings together the knowledge and skills of the Managing Authority (DAERA) with outsourced external expertise.
-This outsourced element for the NSU was awarded to the Rural Development Council (RDC) on the 23rd March 2016.
-Together this combination of internal and external delivery makes up the NSU.
+A Network Support Unit (NSU) delivered by the Department of Agriculture, Environment and Rural Affairs (DAERA) provides the structure needed for running the Network and its activities.
+This brings together the knowledge and skills of the Managing Authority and scheme leads within DAERA.

 The NSU will be responsible for the delivery of the core administrative and technical functions to include:

 The NSU is managed by a Network Steering Group, the purpose of which is to engage with the Network, and develop and guide its workplan of activities.
 The Network Steering Group has representation from DAERA combined with representatives from each of the three objectives of the Rural Development Programme:

 The Rural Network for Northern Ireland is one of 4 regional Networks within the UK and collectively these Networks form the UK National Rural Network.
 A regular exchange of information and co-ordination among each of the regional networks is in place to ensure consistency, create synergies and avoid duplications.

 For more information on each of the other UK regions please follow the links: